The Hub Scrub Project - Revising and Refreshing Old Hubs

 Amend Hubs with a Signature Line

 I want to create a signature line that I can add to the bottom of all of my hubs.
-This signature line will help my readers remember my screen name, and provide a link to my profile page.
-Please note that a banner that requests feedback is against HubPage's rules as of February 1, 2012.
+This signature line will help my readers remember my screen name, and provide a link to my profile page so they can read more of my hubs.

 Add Links to Hubs